 Maciek’s decade in South Africa allowed him to continue to develop his wide-ranging musical interests.
 He performed with the Johannesburg and Cape Town symphony orchestras, jazz and African music artists including Winston Mankunku, Robbie Jansen, Basil ‘Mannenberg’ Coetzee, The Genuines, and many others; theater and dance groups as well as teaching drums at many centers around the country, including Mega Music in Johannesburg, 1820 Foundation in Grahamstown, Cape Town's Musical Action for People's Progress, The Jazz Workshop and the University of Cape Town.

 Since his arrival in New York in 1993 Maciek has worked mostly with African performers, including a nearly 15-year collaboration with Cameroonian singer Kaïssa.
 He produced her first album, Looking There, and directed her various ensembles in venues across the globe.
-Maciek has also been working extensively with a South African great Tony Cedras, their duet EP is in the works.
+Maciek has also been working extensively with a South African great Tony Cedras, you can hear some of the goods on the MUSIC page.